bxparks/AceTime/USER_GUIDE.md

 }
 ```

 This represents the number of seconds since the Epoch.
-In AceTime, the
+In AceTime, the Epoch is
-Epoch is defined by default to be 2050-01-01 00:00:00 UTC time.
-In contrast, the
+defined by default to be 2050-01-01 00:00:00 UTC time (and can be changed using
-Unix Epoch is defined to be 1970-01-01 00:00:00 UTC.
-Since `acetime_t` is a
+the `Epoch::currentEpochYear()` function).
+In contrast, the Unix Epoch is
-32-bit signed integer, the largest value is 2,147,483,647.
-Therefore, the
+defined to be 1970-01-01 00:00:00 UTC.
+Since `acetime_t` is a 32-bit signed
-largest date that can be represented as an epoch seconds is 2118-01-20T03:14:07
+integer, the largest value is 2,147,483,647.
+With the default epoch year of
-UTC.
-However for various reasons, client applications are recommended to stay
+2050, the largest date that can be represented as an epoch seconds is
-within a 100-year interval `[2000,2100)`.
+2118-01-20T03:14:07 UTC.

 The `acetime_t` is analogous to the `time_t` type in the standard C library,
 with several major differences: